 For the Dissertation the headings are a bit different from the APA manual.
-Your chapter titles should be in all caps; the levels of the headings within the chapters will depend upon the number of levels you have in your chapter with the most heading levels (probably Chapter 2).
-The most common are two levels or three levels (see APA, pp. 62-63).
+Your chapter titles should be in all caps; the levels of the headings within the chapters will depend upon the number of levels you have in your chapter with the most heading levels (probably Chapter II).
+The most common are two levels or three levels (see the examples at the end of the manual and past dissertations, basically follows APA, 5th edition for these).